Over-the-counter (OTC) painkillers include:

 Topical pain relievers are also available without a doctor's prescription.
 These products include creams, gels, lotions or sprays that are applied to the skin in order to relieve pain from sore muscles and arthritis.
 Some of these gels and creams contain NSAIDs, such as ibuprofen and diclofenac.
 These are absorbed into the bloodstream to some extent, so care is required for asthma and stomach ulcer sufferers.

 When treating pain in children, age appropriate painkillers should be given.
-Children under 16 should not be given aspirin.
+Children under 16 should not be given aspirin, unless on the specific advice of a doctor.

 Prescription painkillers include: